mate-academy/jv-fruit-shop/README.md

     r - return, means someone who have bought the fruits now returns them back
 ```

-Let's check in details all types of strategy:
+Let's check in details all types of core.basesyntax.strategy:
 1. Balance.
 Fruit balance at the beginning of the work shift.
 The following line in the file will look like:

     ```text